akukaracza82/alpha-b/README.md

-1. The complete Ruby on Rails course
+1. The complete Ruby on Rails course.